l33tn00b/GettingReadyForSmartGrid/README.md

 - Supervisor (I think) runs as non-root user in the Firefox container.
 So we cannot run conf-scripts demanding switching to user=root.
 Working around that by using sudo in the shell script.
 - https keys generation: I'd have loved to properly do this on the fly at container startup.
 But generating keys takes quite a long time.
 So we either use shorter keys (or copy pre-made ones into the container).

+Time zone issues:
+- Getting the correct local time inside the Selenium container is quite a feat.
+Time zone is set via an env parameter.
+This will only be honored when in a normal shell (because the system in the cotainer still runs on UTC as set in /etc/timezone).
+When running our cronjob to do once-a-day scraping we'd like to add a timestamp to the image.
+But this is not a normal shell, it's a cronjob.
+So any time queries will fall back to responding in UTC.
+Resorted to using a shell command in the Python scrape script.
+Not portable at all.
+But since we're in a linux-based container it probably doesn't matter much.
+It works.
+Doesn't have to be beautiful.

 ToDo:
 - Add conversion scripts from "The Timeframe"
 - Modify Conversion Scripts to crop screenshot (done)